Ralphkenny/HNG12-Stage0-API/Controllers/README.md

 ## License
-This project is open-source and free to use.
+This project is open-source and free to use under the MIT License.